HumanTalks/humantalks-admin/README.md

 ## TODO

 - auth
-    - link person with user OR merge them ?
-    - create or find a person when creating a new user
     - add user roles
     - add user admin (list all and define roles)
     - improve auth texts